Bill Hembree

-Bill Hembree (born March 8, 1966) is a former American politician from Georgia, U.S. Hembree was a Republican member of Georgia House of Representatives for District 67 from 1999 to 2013.
+Bill Hembree (born March 8, 1966) is a former American politician from Georgia.
+He was a Republican member of Georgia House of Representatives for District 67 from 1999 to 2013.
 Hembree represented parts of Douglas County including the large town of Douglasville and his hometown of Villa Rica.

 Career

 As an educator, Hembree was a professor at West Georgia Technical College.